shiwam-C114/cryptopunk-display/README.md

 # CryptoPunks Nft Display app

 A app that displays all the 10000 CryptoPunks with their images, gender(type) and accessories.
-Requires wwallet for authentication.
+Requires wallet for authentication.

 ## Deployment Link
 ```url